GDC-ConsumerEdge/consumer-edge-core/docs/ONE_TIME_SETUP.md

     * Repeat for all machines
 1. Done!
 If you can SSH into all target machines without using a password or referencing an identity file, then you're ready to setup Ansible.

-## Goal 3 - Setup Ansible on the provisioning machine
+## Goal 3 - Setup Ansible on the Provisioning machine

 1. Provisioning machine needs to have Python 3.x (3.7+ is recommended)